Nov. 11, 2011

 The class features the top four ranked prospects by MichiganBaseballProspects.org (Maezes, Wysocki, Hill and Cronenworth).

 "Only time will tell how good any recruiting class is, but on paper this one appears to be like our 2005 class that featured Zach Putnam, Jason Christian, Adam Abraham, Mike Wilson and Kevin Cislo to name a few," Maloney said.
-"I think this class has a chance to be pretty special.
+"I think this class has a chance to be pretty special and (Assistant coach) Matt Husted did a great job in putting this class together.
 I think we have a good balance between pitching and position players.
 We have four quality hitters in Maezes, Ross, Dacey and Cronenworth, who have a good mix of power and speed.
 From a pitching standpoint, we have a lefty in Evan Hill, who is very projectable and has a huge upside.
 We also have Cam Wysocki, who is already touching 90, and Daniel McKinney, who throws three pitches for strikes.
 These are three pitchers that are solid, so we have a great combination."